“Mommy, what does it feel like to die?”

 The steadfast love of the Lord never ceases; his mercies never come to an end; they are new every morning; great is your faithfulness.
 Lamentations 3:22-23

 The reality is that Justin is feeling sick today, and, in pain as well, but he is here next to me explaining a video game that I totally don’t get.
-And I am drinking Diet Coke to stay awake and pretending to listen.
+And I am drinking Diet Coke and pretending to listen.

 We are okay.
 God is with us.